-- relate to a specific task or action and will be applied clearly - are issued consistently and fairly, ensuring that the recipient is clear about what they are being reprimanded for - reinforce our core values and ethos - do not focus repeatedly on the same issue without progress - do not have a negative effect upon others. - 7.6 The aim of issuing sanctions is to correct the behaviour.
-Work follows to enhance progress, prevent recurring issues and ensure pupils understand what behaviour was poor and why and what good behaviour looks like in that scenario and why.
+relate to a specific task or action and will be applied clearly

-- 7.7 We always consider whether the behaviour under review gives cause to suspect that a pupil is suffering from, or is likely to suffer, significant harm.
+- are issued consistently and fairly, ensuring that the recipient is clear about what they are being reprimanded for - reinforce our core values and ethos - do not focus repeatedly on the same issue without progress - do not have a negative effect upon others. - 7.6 The aim of issuing sanctions is to correct the behaviour.
+Work follows to enhance progress, prevent recurring issues and ensure pupils understand what behaviour was poor and why and what good behaviour looks like in that scenario and why. - 7.7 We always consider whether the behaviour under review gives cause to suspect that a pupil is suffering from, or is likely to suffer, significant harm.
 Where this may be the case, staff follow our safeguarding policy. - 7.8 We take a graduated response to pupils whose behaviour may be the result of educational, mental health or other needs or vulnerabilities.
-This response is individualised to meet the needs of the pupil and includes: - a) an assessment to establish a clear analysis of the pupil's needs - b) a plan setting out how the pupil will be supported - c) the required action to provide the support - d) regular reviews to assess the effectiveness of the provision and identify any necessary changes. - 7.9 We consider a pupil's special educational needs when dealing with their behaviours. - 7.10 Where points 7.7, 7.8 or 7.9 apply the need for multi-agency assessments will be considered where necessary. - 7.11 There is an expectation that, following an incident which requires a pupil to be disciplined by a member of staff, a brief restorative justice meeting between all parties involved will be completed.
+This response is individualised to meet the needs of the pupil and includes: - a) an assessment to establish a clear analysis of the pupil's needs, which may include referrals to other agencies or specialists - b) a plan setting out how the pupil will be supported, which will include consultation with parents/carers - c) the required action to provide the support - d) regular reviews to assess the effectiveness of the provision and identify any necessary changes. - 7.9 We consider a pupil's special educational needs when dealing with their behaviours. - 7.10 Where points 7.7, 7.8 or 7.9 apply the need for multi-agency assessments will be considered where necessary. - 7.11 There is an expectation that, following an incident which requires a pupil to be disciplined by a member of staff, a brief restorative justice meeting between all parties involved will be completed.
 This improves the relationship between the pupil and member of staff, encouraging tolerance, democracy and mutual respect.
 Training for this must be provided to ensure the needs of the pupils are met and de-escalation strategies are used appropriately. - 7.12 The full set of sanctions that we use are set out in Appendix B Procedure for Sanctions.

-8 Use of exclusions
+8 Use of suspensions (fixed period exclusion) and permanent exclusions